 • Learning Styles – It will connect to different learning styles - cognitive (knowledge acquisition), kinesthetic (physical movement), affective (emotional, feeling) – through the rich array of media available.

-Page 2 of 2 - • Brain-Based Research – It has been shown that technology is one of the 20 strategies (Marcia Tate) to use when teaching in a brain-based environment.
+• Brain-Based Research – It has been shown that technology is one of the 20 strategies (Marcia Tate) to use when teaching in a brain-based environment.
 The iPad is a tool that better suits the brain structure of current students.

 • 21st Century Learners – DCCC needs to encourage more technological immersion for the student as well as foster a more collaborative and experiential learning environment.

 • Low Maintenance - Students are able to run the helpdesk.
 They are able to troubleshoot and resolve computer issues so there are no additional IT staffing required.
 The entire campus will be a computer lab.